techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Time_logs_v1.0/Log2.md

 - Read project related documenttion
 - Draw questions from the for the product owner.
-- Created new folders for each task and add all information relevant to the topic.
+- Created new folders for each task and adding all relevant information to the topic.
-- Set up systems properly and check if evrything is working properly.
+- Set up systems properly and check if everything is working properly.

 Obstacles: